olehpetrovasyliev/eliftech-test-task-backend/readme.md

 If you cannot or don't want to clone project on your local machine, i`ve deployed it on Render.com by LINK

+#### Warning

+This is deployed on free version, so it can download realy slow

 ## API Endpoints

 ### Events